All About Books+Free Reading Chart

 Doing Something New

 This year, I am doing something new!
-I am letting them choose their own books.
-With a few set guidelines.
+I am letting them choose their own books with a few set guidelines.

 They are:

-- They must be at age/reading level
+- They must be at an age/reading level

-- They chose 3 books at the end of last year to read this year, and one they will write a book report on.
+- They chose 3 books at the end of last year to read this year and one they will write a book report on.

 - Aim for one book a month